ImStaked/canton-network-api-bash-client/wallet-internal/README.md

 ### Zsh

-In Zsh, the generated `_` Zsh completion file must be copied to one of the folders under `$FPATH` variable.
+In Zsh, the generated `_wallet-internal-api` Zsh completion file must be copied to one of the folders under `$FPATH` variable.

 ## Documentation for API Endpoints